 - All lithium metal batteries.
 Lithium metal batteries are generally non-rechargeable and contain metallic lithium

-- Loose lithiumion batteries.
-Lithiumion batteries do not contain metallic lithium and are rechargeable.
+- Loose lithium-ion batteries.
+Lithium-ion cells do not contain metallic lithium and are rechargeable.
 These include power banks, USB chargers etc

-- Small electronic items, including mobile phones, containing lithiumion batteries – each package may not contain more than 2 batteries which must be contained within the electronic device.
-No more than 2 packages per consignment.
+- Small electronic items, including mobile phones, containing lithium-ion batteries – each package may not contain more than two cells which must provide within the electronic device.
+No more than two bags per consignment.

 - Live animals (including but not limited to mammals, reptiles, fish, invertebrates, amphibians, birds, insects, larvae and pupae)